 4. Don’t get stuck in the comparison trap.

-If you compare yourself to other people all too often, to their successes and especially to their high-light reels that they share on social media then self-doubt can quickly creep up.
+If you compare yourself to other people all too often, to their successes and especially to the high-light reels that friends, family members or celebrities share on social media then self doubt – especially in the form of imposter syndrome – can quickly creep up.

-A better way to go about things is to compare yourself to yourself.
+The best way to way to go about things is instead to compare yourself to yourself.
 To see how far you have come.
 To see what you’ve overcome.

 And to see how you’ve kept going, succeeded and grown as a human being.